Getting Started with Micro E-mini Futures

 The only time I figure someone’s had a really “rough-ride” trading futures is when they didn’t have a stop or were over-trading.
 Beyond profits, I have found that trading the Micros is a great starting point for futures traders.
 You can really understand your own personal risk tolerance, and more importantly, you can be handed the hard lessons in trading with WAYYY LESS RISK.
 So again, if you are new to futures trading, you may want to start with Micro E-minis.

 Like I said earlier, I’m in and out of trades within seconds, or up to a few minutes, in super high volatile environments (like we’ve seen this year).
 I don’t think this volatility is going to let up anytime soon, and since 2019, I’ve fine-tuned a few strategies that can help you in your trading.

-So, for starters, if we are going to be trading in high-volatile environments, wouldn’t we need to trade off of 1, 2, 3, and 5 minute charts?
+So, for starters, if we are going to be trading in high-volatile environments, wouldn’t we need to trade off 1, 2, 3, and 5-minute charts?

 YES!
 And that’s exactly what I do.

 In addition to comparing time frames, I have other strategies with those two indicators.
-I invite you to come listen to me in our Day Trading room or our Futures room as I broadcast live and walk through my process everyday.
+I invite you to come to listen to me in our Day Trading room or our Futures room as I broadcast live and walk through my process every day.

-Coming back to those lower time frame charts, another thing I rely on are the standard deviations.
-When I see a 2nd deviation move happen on the 2 minute chart on /MNQ one way or the other, I want to take the opposite side.
+Coming back to those lower time frame charts, another thing I rely on is the standard deviations.
+When I see a 2nd deviation move happen on the 2-minute chart on /MNQ one way or the other, I want to take the opposite side.

 Yet, with some focus and a system, you can certainly give yourself some edge when trading.
-My main goal is to unpack all the many highly technical intricacies of what I do, really just in efforts to completely simplify it for you.
-We already know that reading already has enough emotional demand, we don’t need to waste anymore of your precious energy to be a happy healthy human!
+My main goal is to unpack all the many highly technical intricacies of what I do, really just in an effort to completely simplify it for you.
+We already know that reading already has enough emotional demands, we don’t need to waste any more of our precious energy to be a happy healthy human!